polyipseity/information/special/academia/HKUST/COMP 1942/project/phase 3/submission.md

 Another obvious thing from example 1 is that even if all the 5 input variables are the same, the income might still be different.
 This might be caused by differences in other discrete variables, which are not supported by _k_-nearest neighbors.

-Next, for the model performance, the accuracy drops from 81.3% in the training dataset to 77.25% in the validation dataset, a 4.05% point decrease.
+Next, for the model performance, the accuracy drops from 79.0% in the training dataset to 76% in the validation dataset, a 3% point decrease.
 This is a rather significant drop compared to other models, as we will see later.
 The validation accuracy is also significantly lower than other models.

-Specifically, we can observe both its specificity (84.4% to 81.9%) and sensitivity (76.4% to 70.0%) drops significantly.
+Specifically, we can observe both its specificity (83.0% to 80.5%) and sensitivity (72.8% to 68.9%) drops significantly.
 This shows _k_-nearest neighbors is inferior at predicting both `<=50k` and `>50k` for unseen data.

 The above makes sense if you consider that _k_-nearest neighbors does prediction by looking at the _k_-nearest data points in the training dataset.
 If a data point is new, it might be very far away from any data points in the training dataset, so predicting such a data point would be inaccurate.
 So it makes sense that _k_-nearest neighbors is inferior at predicting new data.

-To conclude, for predicting the test dataset, we should probably use other better models, as the test dataset is unseen data.
+To conclude, for predicting the test dataset, we should not use this model.
+The accuracy on seen data is not high compared to other models, and the test dataset is unseen data, so the accuracy would be even lower.

 ### Model 2